“If we stick to what we’re good at, then hopefully we’ll end up on the right side of the result”

 Also in Sunday’s first XV are Kelso’s Dwain Patterson and Frankie Robson, Gala’s Craig Dods and Musselburgh’s Michael Badenhorst.

-Selkirk’s Andrew McColm drops to the bench and keeping him and Welsh company there will be his Philiphaugh team-mates Bruce Riddell and Luke Pettie, Melrose’s Callum Crookshanks and Donald Crawford, Gala’s Angus Dun and Musselburgh’s Sandy Watt.
+Selkirk’s Andrew McColm drops to the bench and keeping him and Welsh company there will be his Philiphaugh team-mates Bruce Riddell and Luke Pettie, Gala’s Angus Dun and Ben Gill, Melrose’s Callum Crookshanks and Musselburgh’s Sandy Watt.

 The first Scottish inter-district rugby championship final since 2002 will see the South facing Caledonia Reds for the third time in their last four matches at XVs.

-Note: Updated: Eight Greens in South of Scotland’s starting XV for rugby’s 2023 Scottish inter-district championship final